khumarahn/teres1-gentoo/README.md

 DIY laptop is amazing!

 Building a usable linux on Teres 1 needs some patching and custom scripts.
-This repo hosts configuration files and local overlay for a Gentoo build with LXDE, Chromium, Gimp, LibreOffice, Vim, Java, etc. This is a lightweight but functional desktop.
+This repo hosts configuration files and a local overlay for a Gentoo build with LXDE, Chromium, Gimp, LibreOffice, Vim, Java, etc. This is a lightweight but functional desktop.

 ![This must stop!](https://raw.githubusercontent.com/khumarahn/teres1-gentoo/master/screen.1.png)

-C and C++ programs are compiled for Cortex-a53 by gcc-7.2.0 with
+C and C++ programs are compiled for Cortex-a53 by gcc 7 with
 ```
 CFLAGS="-O2 -pipe -march=armv8-a+crypto+crc -mtune=cortex-a53"
 CXXFLAGS="${CFLAGS}"